U.S. top court weighs race challenges to legislative districts

 | WASHINGTON

-WASHINGTON U.S. Supreme Court justices on Monday appeared unsure how to determine when states have unlawfully considered race while drawing legislative districts as they weighed cases in which Republicans in Virginia and North Carolina were accused of trying to dilute the clout of black voters.
+WASHINGTON U.S. Supreme Court justices on Monday struggled over how to determine when states have unlawfully considered race in drawing legislative districts as they weighed cases in which Republicans in Virginia and North Carolina were accused of trying to dilute the clout of black voters.

-Based on the two hours of oral arguments in the cases before the eight justices, it appeared that the voters who challenged Virginia's plan may win but the outcome in the North Carolina case was less clear.
-Conservative Justice Anthony Kennedy, who sided with the court's liberals in a ruling last year involving legislative districts in Alabama, could again be pivotal.
+Based on two hours of oral arguments in the cases before the eight justices, it appeared that the voters who challenged Virginia's plan may win but the North Carolina case's outcome was less clear.
+Conservative Justice Anthony Kennedy, who sided with the court's liberals in a ruling last year involving Alabama legislative districts, could again be pivotal.

-Race can be considered in redrawing the boundaries of voting districts only in certain instances, such as when states are seeking to comply with the federal Voting Rights Act, which protects minority voters.
+Race can be considered in redrawing boundaries of voting districts only in certain instances, such as when states are seeking to comply with the federal Voting Rights Act.
+That law protects minority voters and was enacted to address a history of racial discrimination in voting, especially in southern states.

 In both cases before the justices, voters accused Republicans of packing black voters, who tend to back Democratic candidates, into certain districts to diminish their voting power and make surrounding districts more white and more likely to support Republicans.